jkibe/kitchen145/_posts/2020-09-13-where-weve-been.md

 {:.image-caption}
 *One option I didn't go for.
 The cabinet installers were so bad, I can tell some of the doors aren't in alignment by looking at this photo, which is hiding many smaller sins.
 This apartment also had the disadvantage of being in a basement.*

 One apartment I looked at (sadly, I forgot to take a photo) had a kitchen that was more or less a corner of the living room in which they'd installed a $10,000 Sub-Zero refrigerator and a half-size dishwasher.
-Yes, I could have removed it after purchase, but then I've have to pay for a $10,000 refrigerator that I didn't want.
+Yes, I could have removed it after purchase, but then I've have had to pay for a $10,000 refrigerator that I didn't want.
 Others, like the one in the photo above, were clearly designed to tick boxes on a real estate listing, not work well as a system.
 One easy check: nothing I looked at had a dishwasher that cost more than my most expensive stock pot.
 Admittedly, my most expensive stock pot cost about $400 --- which is a lot for a piece of cookware --- but it's also really not that much for a dishwasher.
 By comparison, that expanse of low-grade jet black granite probably cost upwards of $5,000.
 It truly boggles my mind someone would want such fancy worktops but skimp on way more useful choices, like spending the extra money to get drawers with nice runners instead of shelves in the lower cabinets.

 ![Questionable kitchen](images/shopping2.jpeg)